Travel insurance for Thailand can be expensive.

 First, does your health insurance from home cover you abroad?

 Many American health insurance policies exclude overseas travel, but not all do, so it's best to call and ask.
+Maybe you already have health cover in Thailand!

 Second, does your credit card provide any travel insurance?